ruanyf/react-demos/README.md

 $ npm install -g babel
 ```

 Then precompile your JSX files(.jsx) into JavaScript(.js).
-Compiling the entire src directory and output it to the build directory, you may use the option --out-dir or -d.
+Compiling the entire src directory and output it to the build directory, you may use the option `--out-dir` or `-d`.

 ```bash
 $ babel src --out-dir build